As of January 2023, the Freshly meal delivery service has ceased operations. For more information, visit the company's website.

 Both Freshly and HelloFresh have various prices for meals depending on the proportions and serving sizes you order.

-Freshly offers single-serving meals each week with the ability to choose four, six, 10, or 12 meals per week.
-Freshly’s least-expensive meal plan starts at $8.49 per single serving meal for 12 meals a week.
-If you’d rather have four meals a week, then you pay $11.49 per meal, plus shipping, which varies by meal plan.
+Freshly offers single-serving meals each week with the ability to choose to receive between four and 12 meals per week.
+Freshly’s least-expensive meal plan starts at $9.58 per single serving meal for 12 meals a week.
+On the other end of the spectrum, if you’d rather have four meals a week, then you pay $12.50 per meal, plus shipping, which varies by meal plan.
 Here is a breakdown of the weekly meal plans, which includes shipping:

-HelloFresh offers boxes for two- and four-serving sizes each week with the ability to choose two to five recipes a week.
-The company's least expensive meal plan is $7.49 per serving, which is for a meat and veggie plan for four people with four recipes per week, plus $8.99 for shipping.
-However, if you decide to do a pescetarian meal preference plan for two people with just two recipes a week, you pay $12.49 per serving, plus $8.99 shipping.
+HelloFresh offers boxes with two- or four-person servings with the ability to choose two to six meals per week.
+The company's least expensive meal plan on a per serving basis is $8.99 per serving, which is four, five, or six meals per week for four people.
+Shipping costs extra.
+However, if you decide to do two meals per week for two people, you pay $12.49 per serving, plus shipping.

 Bottom line: The more you order from both companies each week, the less you pay per serving.